KazukiChikito/JS-Tutorial-Notes/README.md

 My attempt at documenting JavaScript, written in Markdown.

-Please go read the files
+Go read the files please...